EVENnLi/gitskills/README.md

-Creating a new branch is quick and simple.hahahaha
+Creating a new branch is quick and simple.muahmuah